-Ernest Ball, the composer of the Irish tune "When Irish Eyes Are Smiling," was born in Cleveland, Ohio on July 22, 1878.
+Ernest Ball, the composer of the Irish tune "When Irish Eyes Are Smiling," died aged just 48, on May 3, 1927, in Santa Ana, CA.

 "When Irish Eyes Are Smiling" is one of the most beloved tunes about the Irish, but was actually written and composed in the United States by songwriters who had strong ties to America's Tin Pan Alley.